gracelang/language/standardPrelude/standard.md

     quoted -> String
     // returns a quoted version of self, with internal characters like " and \ and newline escaped,
     // but without surrounding quotes.
+See also asDebugString

     >>(target:Sink⟦String⟧) -> Collection
     // returns target << self